 The Portfolio Manager believes that its stewardship role is wholly consistent with supporting companies to grow in a sustainable way, for executive teams and board members to run their companies for the long term and for the benefit of all stakeholders.
-Moreover, it believes that companies not run in a sustainable manner, from lack of prudence on financial strength and recklessness in the pursuit of growth at the expense of the environment and relations with business stakeholders, have significant potential to put shareholders' capital at risk.
-Conversely, companies run in a prudent manner for all stakeholders are believed to be more likely to be successful, resilient, and financially rewarding for shareholders.
+Moreover, it believes that, considered over the long term, shareholder capital is put at greatest risk where companies are not run in a sustainable manner, whether from lack of prudence on financial strength or from recklessness in the pursuit of growth at the expense of the environment and relations with business stakeholders.
+Conversely, companies that are run more prudently and which take into greater consideration the needs and expectations of stakeholders more broadly are believed to offer greater potential to be successful, resilient, and financially rewarding for shareholders.